Online Panels

 - Draft (not launched): The panel has not yet been created because it is not fully set up.

-- In progress (soft launch): The soft launch panel is currently open and fielding new responses.
+- Collecting: The panel is currently open and fielding new responses.

 - Paused: The panel is not currently collecting responses but can be resumed.